Make foods containing omega-3 fats, antioxidants, polyphenols and vitamin C the superstars of your diet.

 Rheumatoid arthritis is an autoimmune disease in which the immune system attacks the body’s healthy tissues, including the lining of the joints.3 This leads to joint pain, swelling and damage.
 Rheumatoid arthritis usually affects smaller joints in the hands or feet.

-If you’re experiencing joint pain, you’ve probably already armed yourself with various remedies from the pharmacy.
+If you’re experiencing joint pain, you’ve probably already armed yourself with help and guidance from your GP around lifestyle and exercise and maybe tried some remedies from the pharmacy.
 But did you know that your supermarket also holds the secrets to easing joint pain?

 A taste of the Mediterranean